 Settling Small Estates (IN)

-In Indiana, small estates can bypass full probate via small estate affidavit, or via simplified administration.
-Regardless of estate size, probate is not required if an estate contains only assets exempt from probate.
+In Indiana, full probate is not required for "small" estates enabling an executor to save considerable effort and cost, and regardless of estate size, probate is not required if an estate contains only assets exempt from probate.

-To use the small estate process, the following conditions must be true:
+To use the small estate approach in Indiana, the following conditions must be true:

 - At least 45 days have passed since the death